seshoumara/seshbot/README.md

 ## Available commands:

-- static: !itch, !LLH, !jam, !discord (these commands moved from code to JSON file, to edit/add new ones much easier)
+- static: !itch, !LLH, !discord (stored not in code but in JSON file, to edit/add new ones much easier)
 - automatic: !bot
-- text to speech: !tts <test>
-- Faeria: !tournament, !players
-- Twitch (restricted): !so <streamer>, !raid <streamer> (streamer data moved from code to JSON file, to edit it much easier)
+- Twitch (restricted): !so <streamer>, !raid <streamer> (streamer data stored not in code but in JSON file, to edit it much easier)

+There's also the ability to hide commands, not just from !bot output but also from recognizing and executing them.

 ## Screenshots: